 6. Your profit

-Or if you think you can’t squeeze any more profit margin out of your business, consider boosting the Advertising and Promotions line in your budget to increase total sales.
+Or, if you think you can’t squeeze any more profit margin out of your business, consider boosting the Advertising and Promotions line in your budget to increase total sales.

 7. A budget calculator

-This is a helpful tool to see exactly where you stand when it comes to your business budget planning.
+A budget calculator can help you see exactly where you stand when it comes to your business budget planning.
 It might sound obvious, but getting all the numbers in your budget in one easy-to-read summary is really helpful.

 See the sample below.